 The candidates are required to follow a short and simple admission process to enroll in the course.
 The admission process for the course at SRM Institute of Science and Technology is given below:

-- Step 1: The candidates need to visit the official website of the SRM Institute and head to the admissions page.
+Step 1: The candidates need to visit the official website of the SRM Institute and head to the admissions page.

-- Step 2: Now, the candidates need to register themselves and fill the application form details related to personal information and education.
+Step 3: Fill in the application form details related to personal information and education.

-- Step 3: Now, the candidates need to pay the application fee and submit the application form.
+Step 5: Now, the candidates need to pay the application fee and submit the application form.

-- Step 4: The college will select the candidates and call them for the counselling process.
+Step 6: The college will select the candidates and call them for the counselling process.

 MBA in Logistics Management Jobs

 The MBA in Logistics Management course opens a gateway to a broad range of career opportunities for candidates.
-The basic details of jobs after MBA in Logistics Management are as follows:
+The basic details of jobs after an MBA in Logistics Management are as follows:

-- Industry: Students after MBA in Logistics Management are employable in manufacturing, retail, e-commerce, healthcare, transportation, and consulting.
+- Industry: Students after this course are employable in manufacturing, retail, e-commerce, healthcare, transportation, and consulting.

 - Employment Demand: In recent years, there has been a significant increase in the demand for Logistics Manager, Supply Chain Analyst, Transportation Manager, and Procurement Manager.